While using Logos, you may see an exclamation mark within the sync arrows with the following message when hovering over the sync arrows:

 Solution 1: Check Your Internet Connection

 If you are connecting through a Wireless Network, try moving closer to the router, or plugging directly in to the router to improve network performance.
+It's also a good idea to verify your network speeds.
+Go to Wifiman.com, and run a speed test.
+If you see less than >10mb/s and this is not expected consider troubleshooting your network hardware or call your Internet service provider.

 Solution 2: Confirm Your Installation